 - Cut the butter into cubes – it should be cold, straight out of the fridge – and mix with the flour using your hands until you reach a crumbly texture.

 - Add the yoghurt and egg and work the dough with your hands for a couple of minutes, until you can form a dough ball and everything is sticking together well.
+Note: Add the yoghurt slowly and stop when the consistency feels right (it should be sticky, but not to the point of being unmanageable).

 - Separate the dough into two portions, one for the bottom (2/3 of the dough) and one for the top layer (1/3 of the dough).
 Place them in a ziplock bag or wrap in cling film and put in the freezer for at least 30 minutes.
 This helps make the dough much more manageable.